pagkly/Zed/Investopedia3/Material Participation Tests Definition.md

 ## Understanding Material Participation Tests

 Material participation in an income-producing activity is, generally speaking, an activity that is regular, continuous, and substantial.
 Income-producing actions, in which the taxpayer materially participates is an active income or loss.
-An active loss is deductible but subject to [at-risk rules](https://www.investopedia.com/terms/a/atriskrules.asp) or other limitations imposed by the [Internal Revenue Code (IRC)](https://www.investopedia.com/terms/i/internal-revenue-code.asp).
+An active loss is deductible but subject to [[at-risk rules]](https://www.investopedia.com/terms/a/atriskrules.asp) or other limitations imposed by the [[Internal Revenue Code (IRC)]](https://www.investopedia.com/terms/i/internal-revenue-code.asp).

 [Passive activity rules](https://www.investopedia.com/terms/p/passive-activity-loss-rules.asp) apply to participation that fails to meet one of the material participation tests.
 A passive participation in an income-producing venture is participation that is not regular, continuous, and substantial.
 Income-producing actions, in which the taxpayer passively participates is passive income and loss.
 Passive activity rules limit the deductibility of any passive loss.